elastic-rs/elastic/README.md

 #### Example

 The `elastic_hyper` client is a thin layer over `hyper`; it just maps functions to routes.
 It's up to the caller to serialise and deserialise HTTP content.
-For serialisation though, the `json_str` crate provides the `json!` macro for serialising abitrary rust-like code to json.
+- For query serialisation, the [`json_str`](http://kodraus.github.io/rustdoc/json_str/) crate provides the `json_str!` macro for serialising abitrary rust-like code to json.
-The deserialisation story is a work in progress.
+- For type serialisation / deserialisation, see [`elastic_types`](http://kodraus.github.io/rustdoc/elastic_types/).

-Currently targeting the `master` Elasticsearch branch.
+Currently targeting the `master` Elasticsearch branch, aiming for `5.x`.
 This will be stabilised through features in the future.

 Add `elastic_hyper` and `json_str` to your `Cargo.toml`: